 So if you want it to grow fast, be sure to find it a nice bright spot.

-As you know, plants don’t really like to be moved around, so you can just turn the pot every couple of weeks (or even months) to make sure that all of it is getting enough sunlight.
+You can just turn the pot every couple of weeks (or even months) to make sure that all of it is getting enough sunlight.

 Also, Hoyas don’t like too much water, so you can safely water it once a week and be sure that it will be just enough.